 Jeffrey Hardy trained at the London Academy of Music and Dramatic Art (LAMDA) and has had an international career as an actor, having been a member of the New Shakespeare Company of San Francisco, worked in London’s West End, repertory theatre in the UK, Off-Broadway and toured in productions in the US, Austria, Germany, Sweden and Australia.
 He has been featured in several TV series and films in the UK, Australia and in the US.
 In London he was, with Dame Judi Dench, a founding Director of The Royalty Theatre Company which presented seasons of classical revivals featuring major actors in London during the late 1980’s.
 Jeffrey has taught Shakespeare for the Actor in London, Australia and in New York and is an Adjunct Professor of Film at the New York Institute of Technology.
 He has sat on the audition panels of the Arts Educational Schools in London, The Royal Academy of Dramatic Art in London, the QUT Academy of Performing Arts in Australia and currently sits on the Board of The Players club, and LAMDA in America Inc, The Artist’s Playground Theater, Horse Trade Presents Inc, and Sweet Prince Productions Inc.

-Jennifer Yadav is an actress, singer, writer, videographer, voiceover artist, and teacher who has lived and worked in New York City since 2009.
-She performs off-Broadway in The Jackie Mason Musical, currently playing at St. Luke's, in the role of Mrs. Olivier.
-She also sings with Essential Voices USA, performing in concert with the New York Pops at Carnegie Hall.
-Most recently, Jennifer was awarded Best Actress in the West Village Musical Theater Festival (2014) for her performance in two short pieces, including For the Love of God with lyrics written by the legendary Sheldon Harnick.
+Jennifer Yadav is an actor, singer, writer, videographer, voiceover artist, and teacher who has lived and worked in New York City since 2009.
+Jennifer has an extensive background in musical theater and performed off-Broadway in The Jackie Mason Musical for five years.
+She has performed with Essential Voices USA, the Midtown International Theater Festival, and the West Village Musical Theater Festival where she won Best Actress.
 As a member of the Simon Studio and the Blue Horse Repertory Company, she has played Beatrice (Much Ado About Nothing), Portia (Merchant of Venice), Miranda (The Tempest), Kate (Taming of the Shrew), Goneril (King Lear), the Nurse (Romeo and Juliet), and Hermia (Midsummer Night's Dream).
-Jennifer is a contributing writer for e-How and Synonym.com, and is an Adjunct Professor of Science at Berkeley College in NYC.
+Jennifer is a Director and Choreographer at Brooklyn Children's Theatre.
+She is also a Professor of Science at Berkeley College in NYC.
 For more information visit www.jenniferyadav.com.